rosin-project/buildfarm_tools/README.md

 # Buildfarm Tools

+**Note**: this repository is now archived.
+The tools that it contains targeted version 2.x of the ROS Buildfarm infrastructure, so it will likely will not work with latest versions.

 This repository contains three tools:

 - A web-based _wizard_ that collects information from the user and supports him/her in generating a valid Buildfarm deploy configuration